SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

 CDNs apply caching, with a "Time to Live" (TTL) for each unique request URL.
 When a request is first fetched, it is cached.
 Within the TTL, later requests *may* be served to the client from the CDN cache, without touching the SparkPost endpoint.
 The client is redirected to the landing page as usual, but a side-effect is that SparkPost does not record the repeat opens/clicks.

-SparkPost engagement tracking URLs are unique to a particular recipient, message, and (for links) each individal link in the message.
+SparkPost engagement tracking URLs are unique to a particular recipient, message, and (for links) each individual link in the message.

 A TTL of zero means "always pass through to the origin", which is, perhaps surprisingly, not ideal.
 Some inbound mail gateways repeatedly scan email links, which leads to erroneous high event counts.